ChillarAnand/likitham/README.md

 # Likitham

-This repo contains resources related to processing Telugu language data.
+This repo contains scripts and datasets for processing Telugu language data.

+## Scripts

+Checkout module docstrings of individual scripts on how to use them.

-## Files
+## Models

-generate_training_data.py - Generates training data using chamanti OCR

-te.pyrnn.gz - Telugu Model trained with [ocropy](https://github.com/tmbdev/ocropy)
+te.pyrnn.gz - Telugu language model(LSTM + CTC) trained with [ocropy](https://github.com/tmbdev/ocropy)

-training_samples.zip - Few samples of training data

-## Resources you might like
+## Dataset

+Sample training data.
+You can use scripts to generate customized training data.

+## Useful links

 [Telugu fonts]()